This page was most recently updated on May 8th, 2025

 SECTION 9.05 Duties of the Imperial Monarchs.

-E. The Monarchs will conduct all line member meetings according to Robert’s Rules of Order to ensure future aspirants to elected or appointed positions will be familiar in the proper protocol and etiquette for Court Meetings.
+E. The Monarchs will conduct all line member meetings according to Robert’s Rules of Order to ensure future aspirants to elected or appointed positions will be familiar with the proper protocol and etiquette for Court Meetings.
 [See Proclamation by Empress XIX, Kristy Michaels.]

 SECTION 9.06 State Functions.